elves/elvish/website/ref/language.md

 ## Indexing

-An **indexing expression** is formed by appending one or more indicies inside a pair of brackets (`[]`) after another expression (the indexee).
+An **indexing expression** is formed by appending one or more indices inside a pair of brackets (`[]`) after another expression (the indexee).
 Examples:

 ```elvish-transcript